 New Jersey Teen Driver Laws

-Through GEICO, student drivers with a "B" average or better may be eligible for Good Student Discount.
-Speak with a licensed GEICO agent to verify eligibility.
+Through GEICO, student drivers with a "B" average or better may be eligible for a Good Student Discount.
+Check with a GEICO agent to verify requirements.